RugbugRedfern/Mycelium-Networking-For-Content-Warning/README.md

 ### Player Data
 Player data is the same as lobby data, but associated with specific players.

 To use player data, you first need to register the key.
-This should happen when your mod starts for the first time.
+This should happen when your **mod starts for the first time**.
+This step is optional but strongly recommended.
+It's required if you want the PlayerDataUpdated to fire when that key's value is change.
 ```cs
 void Awake()
 {